ruborg/sevenval-tutorials/web-accelerator/request-reduction.md

 </script>
 ```

-The default behaviour is to inline resources if they are smaller than 2KB.
+The default behavior is to inline resources if they are smaller than 2KB.
 However, scripts with `defer` or `aysnc` attributes will not be inlined by default.

 In your HTML code you can force or prevent inlining of script or style files.
 This overrides the automatic inlining by size.
 To force or prevent inlining of specific files, use the `ai-inline` attribute.
 Possible values are: